alexandergall/onie-debian-nix-installer/README.md

      install target's platform type is available from the file `/etc/machine.conf` in the `chroot` environment.
 The file is a copy of `machine.conf` from the ONIE install partition.
-It can be sourced as a schell script, which makes the platform available as the `onie_machine` variable.  `postRootFsInstallCmd` must be a derivation that evaluates to a single executable in the Nix store.
+It can be sourced as a shell script, which makes the platform available as the `onie_machine` variable.  `postRootFsInstallCmd` must be a derivation that evaluates to a single executable in the Nix store.
 The default is `null` which disable the feature.